Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/03-exercise-create-azure-virtual-machine.md

 This exercise should take approximately **20** minutes to complete. <!-- update with estimated duration -->

 You could use the Azure portal, the Azure CLI, or an Azure Resource Manager (ARM) template to complete the steps in this exercise.
-To help you gain familiarity with the Azure CLI, that's the method used in this exercise.

 In this instance, you're going to use the Azure CLI.

 ## Task 1: Create a resource group
+The very first task has you create a resource group in the West US region.
+Everything else created during this lab will be created within that resource group.

 1. Log into the [Azure portal](https://portal.azure.com/?azure-portal=true).
 1. Select the Azure Cloud Shell icon to bring up Cloud Shell.
 1. From the Azure CLI, create a resource group named **IntroAzureRG**.
     ```azurecli
-    az group create --name IntroAzureRG --location westus
+    az group create --name IntroAzureRG --location centralus
     ```

 ## Task 2: Create a Linux virtual machine